adambard/learnxinyminutes-docs/java.html.markdown

         // LinkedLists - Implementation of doubly-linked list.
 All of the
         //             operations perform as could be expected for
         //             a doubly-linked list.
-        // Maps - An objects that maps keys to values.
+        // Maps - A set of objects that maps keys to values.
 A map cannot contain
         //             duplicate keys; each key can map to at most one value.
         // HashMaps - This class uses a hashtable to implement the Map interface.
         //             This allows the execution time of basic operations,